JJMats/behavioral_cloning/writeup.md

 To further augment the data set, all of the images gathered from each of the three cameras were flipped left-to-right, and the steering angle measurements were negated.
 This doubled the sample size in an effort to increase training data while reducing left/right turning bias.
 An example of an image set that has been flipped is:

+![alt text][imgFlipLeft]
-![alt text][image6]
+![alt text][imgFlipCenter]
-![alt text][image7]
+![alt text][imgFlipRight]

 Upon completion of the training data collection process, the resulting training image count was 105,420 images (17,570 samples x 3 camera views x 2 flipped image augmentation).
 Further preprocessing of the data included cropping and normalizing the images.

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+An example of an image set that has been cropped is:

+![alt text][imgCropLeft]
+![alt text][imgCropCenter]
+![alt text][imgCropRight]

+The data set was then shuffled, and 20% of it was split off into a validation data set.
+Finally, the model was trained utilizing the training data set, and the fitment was quantified with the validation set.
+It was determined that four epochs were adequate to train the model with a slight overfitment as evidenced by a decreasing MSE on the training data while the MSE on the validation data slightly increased.
+This value was also balanced against training time of the model, as batch selection size from this large data set affected training duration and accuracy dramatically.

+An Adam optimizer was selected because it is computationally efficient, and can provide satisfactory results rapidly.
+It also decays the learning rate as training progresses which can improve overall accuracy of the model as opposed to a fast, fixed learning rate.